What is a Stye?

 Both styes and chalazia often respond well to the application of warm, damp cloths.
 These help to loosen the clog and allow the contents to slowly drain.
 This can be repeatedly as needed for several days, and will help to shorten the life span of a stye.

-Antibiotic eye drops and ointments can be prescribed to treat a stye once it occurs, but antibiotics should not be taken regularly as a precautionary measure.
-Special cleaning pads and cleansers are available that are specifically designed to be used on the eyelids.
-They help to wash away the debris and dried oils that are likely to cause the clogs in the first place.
-Good lid hygiene helps to reduce the chances of a stye developing in the first place.
+Your doctor my prescribe antibiotic eye drops or ointments to treat a reoccurring stye, but the best "treatment" is prevention.
+Special cleaning pads and cleansers are available that are specifically designed to be used on the eyelids, they help wash away the debris and dried oils that are likely to cause the clogs in the first place.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP